 The lips’ movement will lag in matching the dialogue flow.

-In which condition they both will be the same?
-When the system doesn’t support Dolby audio or the system is stereo altogether.
-In this condition, the HDMI ARC and Bluetooth both are the same because they both can decode stereo audio pretty well.
+In which condition will they both be the same?
+When the system doesn’t support Dolby Audio or the system is stereo altogether.
+In this condition, the HDMI ARC and Bluetooth are the same because they both can decode stereo audio pretty well.

 How HDMI ARC decodes Dolby Atmos is a separate debate, but this is the case for the stereo.